d2l-ai/d2l-en/chapter_natural-language-processing/sentiment-analysis.md

 ### Padding to the Same Length

-Because the reviews have different lengths, so they cannot be directly combined into mini-batches.
+Because the reviews have different lengths, so they cannot be directly combined into minibatches.
 Here we fix the length of each comment to 500 by truncating or adding "&lt;unk&gt;" indices.

 ```{.python .input  n=5}
 num_steps = 500  # sequence length